How To Add Beautiful Transfers To Painted Furniture

 Step 2

 Gently peel away the plastic as you rub.
 If you find that a part of the design is not transferring… replace the plastic in place and gently rub it again.
 This will happen!
 I guarantee it, but it’s not a big deal.
-This isn’t a perfect transfer, and to be honest, there’s no one product I have found on the market.
-Me, I love the tiny cracks and imperfections it gives.
+This isn’t a perfect transfer; honestly, there’s no one product I have found on the market.
+I love the tiny cracks and imperfections it gives.
 And if you’re that close to your furniture to see it, that’s a”perfectionism” issue.
 And that’s overrated.
 Don’t sweat the small stuff; have fun with your DY projects!

 This transfer is huge, and it took me less than 20 minutes once I had it in place.
 Super quick and easy to apply.